Liberty Bell Timeline

 The National Park Service instituted a "fee demonstration program" at three less-visited locations in Philadelphia.
 It is speculated by people in the know that the ultimate plan is to impose visitor fees at the Liberty Bell and Independence Hall.

-Plans are being considered for development of the mall area, which includes moving the Liberty Bell closer to Independence Hall.
-Read the details from the NPS.
+Plans are considered for development of the mall area, which includes moving the Liberty Bell closer to Independence Hall.

 Apr.
 6 2001